 Boston College

 Along with Suffolk University, another exceptional college in Boston is none other than Boston College!
-The first higher education institution in Boston, Boston College is a private Jesuit research university, a “leader in the liberal arts, scientific inquiry, and student formation” (Boston “About”).
+The first higher education institution in Boston, Boston College is a private Jesuit research university, a “leader in the liberal arts, scientific inquiry, and student formation”.
 Through Boston College, you can earn a BA in applied liberal arts with a political science concentration.

 A key component of Boston College’s program is the emphasis on liberal arts.
 You will complete the core curriculum in subjects like English, philosophy, history, theology, social science, arts, and cultural diversity.
 Along with six courses in political science, you will earn credits in the following courses: